This post is also available in: Français (French)

 We add subtitles to video as well, often for business customers but it is possible to add subtitles to any video as long as transcription is possible and therefore that audio is audible.

-Subtitles can be in original language (generally French) or translated into any language (for us French to English Translation) and then re-pasted back into the video or retained simply as an SRT subtitle file to play with an appropriate viewer such as VLC.
+Subtitles can be in the original language or translated into any language and then re-pasted back into the video or retained simply as an SRT subtitle file to play with an appropriate viewer such as VLC.